 - That Sounds Fun by Annie F. Downs

-Improve your surroundings aka clean something or declutter or organize.
+Create a clean space in your home by cleaning, decluttering or organizing.
+Clutter can especially wear down on your mental health.
 I spent some time this morning deep cleaning and organizing in our bathroom and passing by it now it gives me a little jolt of joy.

 I have this spring cleaning checklist if you are a list person and want to use it to get yourself going and have fun checking things off!

-Perhaps my very favorite way to get out of a funk is to spend some time outside.
-Whether that is taking a walk in the woods or a walk around the neighborhood or digging in the dirt preparing the yard for spring, getting outside is a proven mood booster!
+Perhaps my very favorite way to get out of my negative feelings is to spend some time outside in the fresh air.
+Whether that is taking a short walk in the woods or a walk around the neighborhood or digging in the dirt preparing the yard for spring, getting outside is a proven mood booster!

 To quote Elle Woods, “Endorphins make you happy.
 Happy people just don’t shoot their husbands, they just don’t.”